Last updated on November 13, 2025

 Wreath making workshops

-One of the most popular festive activities is wreath making, so I’ve compiled a list of a a few options below.
+One of the most popular festive activities is wreath making, so I’ve compiled a list of a few options below.
 I try to do one of these each year and love spending a festive morning or afternoon, drinking mulled wine and creating something beautiful.

 Yupp has a whole selection here.

-28 Nov, and 5 & 10 Dec: Christmas wreath workshop at The Flower Shop on Gloucester Road, £65
+2, 4, 6, 9, 16 Dec: Christmas wreath workshop at The Flower Shop on Gloucester Road, £65

 Where to see Santa in Bristol and nearby